drufball/yosai/_drafts/threshold.md

 "I'm sorry."
 Aki looked miserable.
 "I just wanted to show Denri my new trick."

 Eizo moved his hand to Aki's shoulder.
 He still held Denri like a vice.
-She wondered if she would have to chew through her wrist to get free.
+She considered chewing through her wrist to get free.
 "It was a very impressive trick.
 You're getting stronger every day."
 Eizo turned towards Denri.
 "You both are."

 Aki brightened.
 "We are!
 Do you think the sage will let us leave soon then?"